EAGLE605/SignX/EXECUTIVE_SUMMARY.md

 **YES if:**
 - ✅ You want to transform from service to software-enabled business
 - ✅ You're willing to invest 10-15 hours/week for 4-8 weeks
-- ✅ You see the OSHCut model as applicable to signs
+- ✅ You see the instant quoting platform model as applicable to signs
 - ✅ You want 2-3x margins and 500+ customers

 **NO if:**